AllioNicholas/SpeedyEye/README.md

-# SpeedyEye
+# Speedy Eye
-Challange your friends and discover who's the quickest finger!
+Challenge your friends and discover who's the quickest finger!

 ## 3 game modes
 * **UpCount**: Select numbers in ascending order